-- Cavalli-Sforza and Feldman (1981) and to Boyd and Richerson (1985), based on models of evolutionary biology applied to the transmission of cultural traits. - Suppose that there is a dichotomous cultural trait in the population, $\{a,b\}$ .
-Let the fraction of individuals with trait $i \in \{a,b\}$ be $q^i$ . - Focus on a continuous time model with "a-sexual" reproduction where each parent has one child at the rate $\lambda$ and is replaced by the child. - Two types of cultural transmission: - 1 direct/vertical (parental) socialization and - 2 horizontal/socialization by the society at large.
+- Cavalli-Sforza and Feldman (1981) and to Boyd and Richerson (1985), based on models of evolutionary biology applied to the transmission of cultural traits. - Suppose that there is a dichotomous cultural trait in the population, $\{a, b\}$.
+Let the fraction of individuals with trait $i \in \{a, b\}$ be q^i . - Focus on a continuous time model with "a-sexual" reproduction where each parent has one child at the rate λ and is replaced by the child. - Two types of cultural transmission: - direct/vertical (parental) socialization and - Interpretation by the society at large.

-- Suppose that direct vertical socialization of the parent's trait, say i, occurs with probability $d^i$ . - Then, if a child from a family with trait i is not directly socialized, which occurs with probability $1-d^i$ , he/she is horizontally/obliquely socialized by picking the trait of a role model chosen randomly in the population (i.e., he/she picks trait i with probability $q^i$ and trait $j \neq i$ with probability $q^j = 1 q^i$ ). - Therefore, the probability that a child from family with trait i is socialized to have trait j, $P^{ij}$ , is:
+- Suppose that direct vertical socialization of the parent's trait, say i, occurs with probability di. - Then, if a child from a family with trait i is not directly socialized, which occurs with probability $1 d^i$, he/she is horizontally/obliquely socialized by picking the trait of a role model chosen randomly in the population (i.e., he/she picks trait i with probability q^i and trait $j \neq i$ with probability $q^j = 1 q^i$). - Therefore, the probability that a child from family with trait i is socialized to have trait j, P^{ij}, is: